Fanisting/stable-roommate-field-exp/README.md

 ### If the group number is not even

 This situation is a little bit tricky.
 Here the matching algorithm will determine which one to be the single one.
-And the `peer` variables in the single person's line will be none.
+And the `peer` variables in the single person's line will be `NA` except the `peer_name` var = "实验员" for a o-Tree matching.

 The repo is built on open-sourced repo [here](https://github.com/charlierproctor/matching_algorithm).
 The following is its README file.